cadence-day/docs/blog/2025-11-07-future-of-work.md

 ---
 slug: future-of-work
-title: The Future of Work is Personal
+title: The future of work is personal
 authors: [oleg]
 ---